ncsu-landscape-dynamics/rpops/README.md

 * `pops_multirun:` Parallel execution of multiple stochastic runs (`number_of_cores` used to set cores used if left NULL defaults to using n - 1 cores on the machine).
 Outputs statistics of infected/infested hosts across multiple runs (`simulation_mean`,  `single_run`,  `simulation_sd`, `simulation_min`, `simulation_max`), current state using the median (`infected`,  `exposed`, and `susceptible`), average and standard deviations whole area statistics (`number_infecteds`, `infected_areas`), and probability of infection (`probability`) which is the percent of model runs that a cell has at least one infestation/infection.
 * `pops:` Runs a single stochastic run of the model.
 This function is primarily used for automated testing of model functionality.

+### Grower Behavior Module

+PoPS includes an optional grower behavior module that couples spatially explicit farmer decision-making to the spread simulation.
+Rather than applying blanket treatment schedules, each management unit (farm or field) is assigned a grower type whose perception, risk threshold, and willingness to treat evolve with observed infection prevalence.
+This allows exploration of how heterogeneous adoption of control measures shapes epidemic trajectories in agricultural landscapes.

+The module exports four functions:

+* `delineate_management_units:` Groups raster cells into management units representing individual farms or fields.
+Three methods are supported: `"raster"` (contiguous host patches via `terra::patches`), `"polygon"` (rasterise supplied field/farm boundary vectors), and `"grid"` (regular square blocks of a specified side length in map units).
+Returns an integer unit-ID matrix and a table of unit centroids and cell counts.

+* `assign_grower_types:` Assigns each management unit a grower type drawn from a user-defined set of behavioral archetypes (e.g. early-adopter, late-adopter, non-adopter) with specified prevalence probabilities.
+Spatial structure options are `"random"`, `"clustered"` (Gaussian or exponential decay kernels controlled by `cluster_range`), and `"empirical"` (resample from a supplied probability raster).

+* `grower_decision:` Evaluates, at a given decision date, whether each management unit treats.
+Each grower type is characterised by a perception noise level, an infection-prevalence threshold, and a treatment efficacy.
+Returns a treatment map (binary or continuous) compatible with the PoPS `treatment_map` input.

+* `behavior_configuration:` Reads and validates a YAML behavior config file — checking grower-type definitions, decision dates, and spatial-structure parameters — and returns a configuration list for use in the PoPS workflow.

+Example YAML configs are provided in `inst/extdata/configs_behavior/`.
+Validation and benchmark notebooks live in `tests-behavior/`.

 ## How to cite

 If you use this software or code, please cite the following papers: